 A blog is essential for any freelancer.
 It’s brought me many clients and is a great marketing tool to grabbing new people and directing them to my little internet-place but if you’re not including certain aspects, it could be a waste of time.

-If you’re finding that your blog isn’t attracting the right type of reader (and encouraging them to stay), it may be because you’re not including these six things:
+If you’re finding that your blog isn’t attracting the right type of reader (and encouraging them to stay), it may be because you’re not including these seven things:

 1. A click-worthy title

 The key to a successful blog post is to get readers hooked into visiting it in the first place.
 This can be done by creating a click-worthy article title that helps SEO, too.

 There are many elements that contribute towards creating a click-worthy blog post title but you can start by using:

 - Numbers – i.e. this blog post!

 - Negative and position emotions – i.e. “These 7 elements could be ruining your blog post”

 - Questions – i.e. “Are you missing out on blog traffic because of these 7 things?)

 There are also tools such as the Coschedule Headline Analyser that take these things into consideration, as well as optimising them for the organic results through SEO.